Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes

 In this paper, we go beyond these works by considering simultaneous repairs in regenerating-like codes.
-We propose \emph{coordinated regenerating codes} allowing devices to leverage simultaneous repairs: each of the $t$ devices being repaired contacts $d$ live (i.e., non-failed) devices and then coordinates with the $t-1$ others.
-Our contribution is threefold: \begin{itemize} \item As deliberately delaying repairs in erasure correcting codes leads to savings~\cite{Bhagwan2004,Datta2006,Dalle2009}, it is natural to wonder if the same additional savings can be expected when delaying repairs for regenerating codes.
-By defining \emph{coordinated regenerating codes}, we prove that, when relying on regenerating-like codes (MSR or MBR)~\cite{Dimakis2010}, deliberately delaying repairs (so that $t>1$) cannot lead to further savings. \item Yet in practical systems, it might be difficult to detect every single failure and fix it before a second one occurs (i.e., ensure $t=1$).
-We establish the optimal quantities of information to be transferred when $t$ devices must be repaired simultaneously from $d$ live devices.
-Our \emph{coordinated regenerating codes} consistently outperform existing approaches. \item In addition, most practical systems are highly dynamic.
-Therefore, assuming that $t$ and $d$ remain constant across repairs is unrealistic.
-To address this issue, we define \emph{adaptive regenerating codes} achieving optimal repairs according to $t$ and $d$.
-Under a constant system size $d+t$, their performance does not depend on $t$ (i.e., the cost of a repair does not increase if the number of failed devices to repair increases). \end{itemize}
+We propose \emph{coordinated regenerating codes} allowing devices to leverage simultaneous repairs (or simultaneous degraded reads): each of the $t$ devices being repaired contacts $d$ live (i.e., non-failed) devices and then coordinates with the $t-1$ others.
+We also consider a relaxed scheme where $d$ and $t$ can change at each repair to define \emph{adaptive regenerating codes}.
+Our contributions regarding these codes are: \begin{itemize} \item We define \emph{coordinated regenerating codes} (also known as \emph{cooperative regenerating codes}) and derive closed form expressions of the optimal quantities of information to transfer when $t\negthinspace>\negthinspace 1$ devices must be repaired simultaneously from $d$ live devices (Section~\ref{sec:coord}). \item We design \emph{adaptive regenerating codes} achieving optimal repairs in a dynamic environment where $t$ and $d$ change over time.
+(Section~\ref{sec:adapt}). \item Based on these constructions, we prove that, when relying on regenerating-like codes (MSR or MBR)~\cite{Dimakis2010}, deliberately delaying repairs does not bring further savings with respect to repair bandwidth, contrary to what is observed for traditional erasure correcting codes~\cite{Bhagwan2004,Datta2006,Dalle2009} but that it could help when looking at disk I/O (Section~\ref{sec:lazy}). \end{itemize}